 7.)
 Your body can heal itself

 According to Dr. Mark Hyman, your body can heal itself and prevent nearly all of the diseases that supposedly ‘come with aging.’
 It can do this if it has the nutrients it needs to function at its highest capacity.
-Basically, it is about giving your body what it needs to heal itself.
+It is about giving your body what it needs to heal itself.

-When you work with a Functional Medicine doctor, they encourage patients to really look at the big picture and to not let the presence of disease get in the way of their health or their ability to focus on their bodies.
+When you work with a Functional Medicine doctor, they encourage patients to look at the big picture and to not let the presence of disease get in the way of their health or their ability to focus on their bodies.

 If we can partner the Functional Medicine methodology with advancements in medicine, we might be able to reverse the trend of ever-increasing diabetes, heart disease, autoimmune diseases, cancers, and more.